lab1521/NeatyHTML/README.md

 ### Limitations

 Current PHP's DomDocument class does not support HTML5 tags/attributes.
-For this reason a NeatyXMLError exception is thrown.
+For this reason a NeatyDOMException exception is thrown.

 ## Laravel Specific Usage
 ### Service provider